Divorce Lawyer in Strathpine, QLD

 As mentioned above, in Australia you must demonstrate to the Court that the marriage has broken down irretrievably.
 If you can prove that, you may apply for a divorce if you or your ex-partner:

-- Are an Australian citizen by birth, decent, or grant of citizenship;
+- Are an Australian citizen by birth, descent, or grant of citizenship;

 - Consider Australia your home and intend to live there indefinitely;